-Chris was the recipient of the 2015 Independent Spirit Piaget Producing Award and was previously a Sundance Institute Creative Producing Fellow, as well as an alum of Independent Filmmaker Project (IFP) Narrative Lab Program and the Rotterdam Labs.
+Chris is a member of the Producers Guild of America (PGA), and was previously a Sundance Institute Creative Producing Fellow, as well as an alum of the Independent Filmmaker Project (IFP) Narrative Lab Program and the Rotterdam Labs.
 Chris has lectured at the University of Texas at Austin and has been a mentor and speaker for the IFP Filmmaker Labs, Film Independent, the Sundance Institute and SXSW.